KiteFlyKid/AdSuite/README.md

 ```

-If you have successfully run the code, you will have three output directory under the `{Static Ad Analysis Directory}` :
+Once you have successfully run the code, you will have three output directory under the `{Static Ad Analysis Directory}` :
 - `json_output/` : the ad widgets.
 Each apk outputs a json, the json include all widgets/view id/event handler of the apk.
 To help visualize the data, we put the code that extracts ad widgets in a jupyter notebook.
 Please run [the notebook](StaticAnalysis/static2dynamic.ipynb), which will generate a directory `csv/` to store the ad widgets in csv format.